Road Trip USA is finally underway and everyone’s super excited. Today we pick up our motorhome rental from Elmonte RV in Dublin, San Francisco.

-More and more people are making a big step to travel more.
-The couple we met in SFO, he quit a high profile business engineering job and she took extended leave from her job as a gynecologist to travel with their toddler.
-It feels good to meet like-minded travelers along the way and to hear their story.
+More and more people are taking the big step to travel more.
+The couple we met in SFO, he quit a high profile business engineering job and she took extended leave from her job as a gynaecologist to travel with their toddler.
+It feels good to meet like-minded travellers along the way and to hear their story.
 We wish them all the best and safe travels for the future.

 Collecting The Motorhome